SynthRAD2025

 Preliminary test: a phase to allow the teams to familiarize themselves with the submission system and how to package their algorithm for testing.
 The algorithm will run on a couple of cases, providing feedback for the teams based on the image similarity metrics in the related leaderboard.

 Validation: the teams will submit the output images of their algorithms and afterwards image similarity and geometric fidelity metrics will be calculated and made openly available in a public leaderboard.
+Dose metrics will not be computed at this phase due to the high computational costs.

 Dataset